Making the most of the internet

 While Twitter encourages public conversations, it’s possible to hide your profile from anyone you don’t follow, so you can use it just for chatting with friends and family.

-Age UK has its own social media profiles.
+Age NI has its own social media profiles.
 You might be interested in liking our page on Facebook or following us on Twitter to receive updates and join our conversations.

 How the internet changed my life